-Saturnalia is a week-long festival in honor of Kronos (Latin name Saturn), the God of Agriculture, that celebrates liberation.
-The festival of Saturnalia begins December 17 and lasts until December 23.
-It occurs near the winter solstice because the divine sun enters Capricorn, the traditional astrological house of Saturn.
-It ultimately represents liberation, and more specifically the freeing of souls into immortality.
+Saturnalia (also called Kronia) is a week-long festival in honor of Kronos (Latin: Saturn), the God of Agriculture, that celebrates liberation and freedom, including the freeing of the soul into immortality.
+The festival of Saturnalia begins December 17 and lasts until December 23, coinciding when the divine sun enters Capricorn, the traditional astrological house of Saturn.

 It is an occasion for celebration and visits to friends and loved ones.
 As the name implies, it is dedicated to the deity Kronos, who looks over agricultural bounty and in mythology overlooked a golden age of plenty, when crops grew without human toil, and humanity lived in harmony with nature and one another.
 As such, Kronos also embodies prosperity and wealth.
 It is a celebration of liberty, and in the ancient world Saturnalia would be a joyous time for slaves, where they would enjoy much more freedom.